luciodale/fork/README.md

 - An event - *Required*

-- A function that performs the server request, taking the up to date values as argument - *Required*
+- A function that performs the server request, which will be invoked will the following map keys as args `:state :path :values :touched :errors :dirty` - *Required*

-- An optional map - `:debounce` and `:throttle` are both supported from `v1.2.4`
+- An optional map to specify the `:debounce` or `:throttle` delay in ms.

 To prevent the form submission while waiting for a server response, a `:waiting? true` key value pair is stored in the state and needs to be set to false after the server logic is resolved.
 You can do this yourself or use `(fork/set-waiting db path "email" false)`, as shown above.
 Now, the form can be submitted.